JacquieAM/ai-projects/README.md

 ## 7. LLM Benchmark: Generating and Explaining Quantum Code

 **Project Overview:**
-This project benchmarks **AI models for quantum computing code generation**, specifically **OpenAI’s GPT-4o** and **Anthropic’s Claude-3.5-sonnet-20240620**.
+This project benchmarks AI models for quantum computing code generation, specifically OpenAI’s GPT-4o and Anthropic’s Claude-3.5-sonnet-20240620.
 The models are prompted to generate quantum computing code with beginner-friendly explanations.
-The project measures performance metrics such as **latency, token usage, and throughput**, and presents results in structured JSON and Markdown tables for easy comparison.
+The project measures performance metrics such as latency, token usage, and throughput, and presents results in structured JSON and Markdown tables for easy comparison.

 **Key Features:**
-- Generates **quantum computing code with explanations** for educational purposes
+- Generates quantum computing code with explanations for educational purposes
-- Measures **inference performance**: latency, total tokens, tokens per second, and prompt vs completion tokens
+- Measures inference performance: latency, total tokens, tokens per second, and prompt vs completion tokens
-- Produces **structured JSON output** for analysis or visualization
+- Produces structured JSON output for analysis or visualization
-- Displays benchmarking results in **Markdown tables** for readability
+- Displays benchmarking results in Markdown tables for readability

 **Tech Stack:**
 - **Models**: GPT-4o, Claude-3.5-sonnet-20240620